• 워크캠프 검색·신청

 Description of work:

+Be prepared for hard physical work!
+Due to working in swampy (boggy) and steep areas, sturdy boots are required for effective work!
 The work will be led by a professional instructor, so no previous experience is needed.
-You will work 30 hours per week, between 8 a.m. to 4 p.m. from Monday to Friday with a lunchbreak.
-You will also be divided in smaller groups throughout the days to effectively complete the different tasks.
+You will work 30 hours per week, between 8 a.m. to 4 p.m. from

 Description of location and leisure:

-The nearest airport: STR in Stuttgart,Germany
+The nearest airport: SXB in Strasbourg,France

 Description of accommodation and food: